 If the alliance is created, the four partners eventually would combine their existing regional assets, such as sewage treatment plants.
 Each partner would pay for its proportional share of operating and maintenance costs based on its sewage flow.

 Sewage treatment plants

-The regional partnership eventually would decide if it wants to continue contracting with the different governments or have employees transferred so the alliance would have its own staff.
+The regional partnership eventually would decide if it wants to continue contracting with the county or have employees transferred so the alliance would have its own staff.
 The county expects to have a transition agreement to ensure Public Works employees would go to work for the alliance, assuming that it does not want to continue contracting with the county to operate the treatment plant.